MaillPierre/SWKrimpSim/SWPattern/README.md

 		- Usage seems to work
 	- Compression rate of a Codetable
 	- KRIMP (22/06/2017)
+	- Pruning (27/06/2017)
+- Conversion from RDF to transaction possible: instance-based, containing either:
+	- instance type and property
+	- instance type, property and other resource type if existing
+	- instance type, property and other resource

 Idea :
 - Apply pattern sampling to the maximal frequent patterns ?